 import 'package:imgly_camera/imgly_camera.dart';

-class CameraQuickstartSolution { /// Opens the camera. void openCamera() async { const settings = CameraSettings( license: "YOUR_LICENSE", // Your license key here userId: "YOUR_USER_ID", // Optional: Your user ID here );
+class CameraQuickstartSolution { /// Opens the camera. void openCamera() async { const settings = CameraSettings( license: "YOUR_LICENSE", // Get your license from https://img.ly/forms/free-trial, pass null for evaluation mode with watermark userId: "YOUR_USER_ID", // A unique string to identify your user/session );